muhammad-rafi/vault-devnet/secrets_with_vault.md

 (main) expert@expert-cws:~$
 ```

-Notice, we have two new paths for `kv` secret engine are ebaled, thought the type showing same but we can also check via UI to verify they have different versions.
+Notice, we have two new paths for `kv` secret engine are ebaled, though the type showing same but we can also check via UI to verify they have different versions.

 ![App Screenshot](images/kv_secret_engines.png)